 Our Named Executive Officers (other than Mr. Sondey) participate in the Employee Severance Plan, which provides benefits to all eligible employees upon a termination of employment by the Company without cause or by the participant for good reason (each as defined in the Employee Severance Plan), subject to the participant's execution of a release of claims in connection with his or her termination of employment.
-These severance benefits consist of: (1) for those employees with less than 3 completed years of service, a base amount of 4 weeks of pay plus 1 additional week of pay for each completed year of service, and for those employees with 3 or more completed years of service, a base amount of 8 weeks of pay plus 1 additional week of pay for each completed years of service, and for those employees with 3 or more completed years of service, a base amount of 32 weeks of pay; (2) Company-provided outplacement services; and (3) payment by the Company of the Company portion of COBRA premiums for Company sponsored group health benefits for a period of up to 6 months (or, if earlier, until the date on which the participant becomes eligible for coverage under another employer-provided plan).
+These severance benefits consist of: (1) for those employees with less than 3 completed years of service, a base amount of 4 weeks of pay plus 1 additional week of pay for each completed year of service, and for those employees with 3 or more completed years of service, a base amount of 8 weeks of pay plus 1 additional week of pay for each completed year of service, with a maximum award of 32 weeks of pay; (2) Company-provided outplacement services; and (3) payment by the Company of the Company portion of COBRA premiums for Company sponsored group health benefits for a period of up to 6 months (or, if earlier, until the date on which the participant becomes eligible for coverage under another employer-provided plan).
 For purposes of the Employee Severance Plan, a week of pay is calculated by dividing the eligible employee's annual base salary plus bonus target by 52.